 I love technology.

 It has become the center of my work – not only in how I do my work, but the space where my work resides and thrives.
-For the many years that I have been involved in recruiting, I have had the great opportunity to witness the rapid uprising and adoption of technology and also how it has benefited the recruitment industry.
+For the many years that I have been involved in HR and recruiting, I have had the great opportunity to witness the rapid uprising and adoption of technology and also how it has benefited the recruitment and HR industries.
 The benefit has become so imperative that we now have a vital and necessary digital recruitment industry.
 The old vestiges of recruitment still exist – good recruiting tactics still rely upon human interaction and the ability to engage with a candidate/applicant or client/hiring manager.
 But today, even this, human interaction, cannot be done the way it was done just a mere ten years ago.

 My Early Days: Good Old Human Interaction

 When I first started recruiting, the fax machine was the latest and the greatest way to secure a winning candidate.
 A resume in hand meant I had a chance of filling an open role.
 This is no longer the case, as resumes fill the cloud and online profiles have replaced walls of filing cabinets where coveted resumes once lived.
 The times have changed; technology has made sure of that.
 So, as technology speeds the recruiting process and social media changes how we communicate in business and life, will we see a resurgence of good old human interaction or will that mystical and mythical interaction be replaced by a megabyte here and a XML feed there?

 We ceaselessly yearn for a deeper understanding of current technology – what is hot and now – and how will change my job, my life.
 Last year’s multiple pronouncements of what is fantastical about The Cloud and Big Data leads us to analysis – predictive analysis that shines a bright light on where we need to be and what we can do better.